-According to the third-party evaluation, Mitsui & Co.'s governance structures are of a generally high standard, thanks to years of determined efforts.
+According to the third-party evaluation, Mitsui's governance structures are of a generally high standard, thanks to years of determined efforts.
 The results of the third-party evaluation also show that positive views were in the majority for the following interview items:

-- Concerning the composition of the Board of Directors, in addition to the excellent knowledge of the external directors, Mitsui & Co. has also achieved diversity in terms of both attributes relating to gender, nationality, and generation, as well as experience of management, government administration, finance, law, and accounting. - The top management's strong commitment to governance, compliance, and integrity is reflected in Mitsui & Co.'s development of internal control mechanisms and essential organizational structures, and in the formulation and consistent application of the "With Integrity" code of conduct. - Discussions at Board of Directors meetings are free, open, and highly transparent, thanks to efforts to improve the materials used at meetings, such as through the inclusion of quantitative and qualitative analyses, and positioning in terms of corporate and business unit earnings and risks in materials relating to individual business projects. - All issues are properly debated by members of the Board of Directors and Audit & Supervisory Board in multiple forums, including Board meetings, external members meetings, and free discussion sessions, as well as during meals.
-Topics for discussion span the entire company and include strategies and medium- to long-term visions. - The Chairman of the Board of Directors maintains a neutral and attentive stance, and manages proceedings to ensure that the views of internal and external directors are actively heeded.
+- Concerning the composition of the Board of Directors, in addition to the excellent knowledge of the External Directors, Mitsui has also achieved diversity in terms of both attributes relating to gender, nationality, and generation, as well as experience of management, government administration, finance, law, and accounting. - The top management's strong commitment to governance, compliance, and integrity is reflected in Mitsui's development of internal control mechanisms and essential organizational structures, and in the formulation and consistent application of the "With Integrity" code of conduct. - Discussions at Board of Directors meetings are free, open, and highly transparent, thanks to efforts to improve the materials used at meetings, such as through the inclusion of quantitative and qualitative analyses, and positioning in terms of corporate and business unit earnings and risks in materials relating to individual business projects. - All issues are properly debated by Directors and Audit & Supervisory Board Members in multiple forums, including Board meetings, external members meetings, and free discussion sessions, as well as during meals.
+Topics for discussion span the entire company and include strategies and medium- to long-term visions. - The Chairman of the Board of Directors maintains a neutral and attentive stance, and manages proceedings to ensure that the views of Internal and External Directors are actively heeded.
 The Board of Directors has adopted a consensus-based, rather than a majority-based, decision approach.
-Instead, matters are debated multiple times if necessary, based on views expressed or issues raised by external directors or Audit & Supervisory Board members concerning individual business projects.
+Instead, matters are debated multiple times if necessary, based on views expressed or issues raised by External Directors or Audit & Supervisory Board Members concerning individual business projects.

 - The Board of Directors secretariat has worked to enhance advance briefings.
-It has also taken steps to achieve continuous improvements in issues relating to the management of Board meetings, while also responding with care and sincerity to external feedback, and working constantly to achieve further improvement in the careful and committed support that it provides to directors.
+It has also taken steps to achieve continuous improvements in issues relating to the management of Board meetings, while also responding with care and sincerity to feedback to the external members, and working constantly to achieve further improvement in the careful and committed support that it provides to the members of Board of Directors.